-Each student is required to complete a minimum of three courses in the history and theory of planning.
-Two of the three courses are the Advanced Seminars in Planning History and Theory.
+Each student is required to complete a minimum of two courses in the history and theory of planning, the Advanced Seminars in Planning History and Theory.
 Among the topics covered are the genesis and structure of planning thought and methods; economic, political, and social factors influencing the development of planning theories and policies; the theory and development of urban structures; and the history of cities.